jlhidalgo/golang-web-server/README.md

 * listen to a specific port for incoming HTTP requests, and
 * process the requests and then reply with the corresponding HTTP responses.

-The server can be launched in two different ways and this will determine how it will process the requests:
+The application can serve the requests by two different ways:
 * handler functions: the application registers individual functions to process the requests depending on specific patterns.
 * FileServer handler: Serves HTTP requests with the contents of the file system rooted at root.